jcurran24/SecretSantaGenerateAssignments/README.md

 1. Maven will need to be installed and your MAVEN_HOME and PATH variable will need to be setup on your system.
 2. Change to the directory of the SecretSantaGenerateAssignments.
-3. Compile the code with the following command
+3. Compile the code with the following command:

-mvn compile
+mvn compile.

 4. Run all Unit tests with the following command